rsnodgrass/pymcintosh/README.md

 text-based control protocols over RS232, USB serial connections, and remote IP sockets for the purpose of building a [Home Assistant](https://home-assistant.io) integration as well as a command line tool.

-This has been derived from an earlier effort with [pyxantech](https://github.com/rsnodgrass/pyxantech) this explored a new way to define the protocol to enable automated or programmatic, along with support for a variety of amps and protocols.
+This has been derived from an earlier effort with [pyxantech](https://github.com/rsnodgrass/pyxantech) to explore a new way to define the protocol to enable automated or programmatic, along with support for a variety of amps and protocols.